-The right person, at the right time, is doing the right work.
+The right person, at the right time, is doing good work.

 Once we understand employee capacity, we must consider if the work is allocated to the right specialist.
 The work should match the skill sets.
 Further, we must consider whether the right person is assigned the task.

-Very often, a senior person will handle something that should be delegated to a junior member on the team because it’s easier or quicker than training the junior person.
+Very often, a senior person will handle something that should be delegated to a junior member of the team because it’s easier or quicker than training the junior person.
 This is a short-term fix at the expense of long-term gains.
 The junior person doesn’t develop new skill sets.
-In addition, the senior person typically commands a higher salary and thus has a greater impact on the profitability of the project.
+In addition, the senior person typically commands a higher salary and thus has a greater impact on the project’s profitability.
 Management needs to access these considerations when assigning work constantly.

 Benchmarks by Industry

 Providing people with information about their actions in real-time (or something close to it) allows them to change those actions, pushing them toward better behaviors.
 Managers can easily translate strategic goals into personal goals by making employees aware of their utilization compared with their peers or providing target utilization rates.

 ZümiFi can provide industry benchmarking to help you develop target utilization rates.